tdmeij/DSreader/tests/data/DSprojects/Drenthe/README.txt

 Dr 0271_De_Witten_2000
 Standard dataset with database, polygon shapefile, line shapefile and Turboveg2 database.
-The Access database has been copied for testing the ProjectsTable class.
+The Access database and the shapefiles have been copied for testing the ProjectsTable class.

 The area Terhorst has been mappend four times: